 100% sustainable and 100% estate-grown.
 The Rymilll Coonawarra’s philosophy is to make wines of finesse, power and balance from pure estate-grown fruit.
 Rymill Coonawarra is well-known for its Cabernet Sauvignon, which makes up over 50% of its vineyards.
 Thriving in Coonawarra’s unique Terra Rossa soil and cool climate, this winery has handcrafted excellent high-quality wines.

 Rymill Coonawarra comprises 150 hectares of sustainably grown vineyards on the unique Terra Rossa soil.
 Rymill Coonawarra is known for producing excellent wines such as Cabernet Sauvignon, Shiraz, Merlot, Chardonnay, Cabernet Franc, Gewurztraminer and Sauvignon Blanc.

 A stunning tree-lined driveway, nestled between luscious vineyards – this is one breath-taking winery you’ll want to add to your list.
 Set in a gorgeous building, Rymill has an extensive list of unique wines for you to indulge in.
 The knowledgeable and friendly staff will answer your questions with ease.

-The next stop on your Coonawarra wine tour is A hidden gem tucked away in one of Australia’s great world-renowned wine region, Brand’s Laira.
+The next stop on your Coonawarra wine tour is A hidden gem tucked away in one of Australia’s great world-renowned wine regions, Brand’s Laira.
 The vineyards are situated right in the heart of Coonawarra’s famous ‘Terra Rossa’ region.
-Brands Laira was one of the regions first wineries, and it’s still going strong today.
+Brands Laira was one of the region’s first wineries, and it’s still going strong today.

 Steeped in heritage with a wealth of old vineyards dating back to 1893, Brand’s Laira offers a range of elegant yet richly flavoured premium wines from this distinct region.

 Rich in heritage with some old vineyards dating back to 1893, Brand’s Laira offers a wide range of rich, premium wines.
 Their wines are well known for making an enormous contribution to the Coonawarra red’s reputation.
 A stunning location with an even better cellar door is what you’ll find when visiting this gem.